 The Fund is a "fund-of-funds" that invests primarily in affiliated mutual funds representing a variety of asset classes.
-The Fund aims to provide diversification across traditional asset classes-U.S. stocks, international stocks, and bonds-by investing primarily in mutual funds offered by Nationwide Variable Insurance Trust and affiliated or unaffiliated exchange-traded funds ("ETFs") (each, an "Underlying Fund" or collectively, "Underlying Funds").
+The Fund aims to provide diversification across traditional asset classes-U.S. stocks and international stocks-by investing primarily in mutual funds offered by Nationwide Variable Insurance Trust and affiliated or unaffiliated exchange-traded funds ("ETFs") (each, an "Underlying Fund" or collectively, "Underlying Funds").

 Each Underlying Fund invests directly in equity or fixed-income securities, as appropriate to its investment objective and strategies.
 Some Underlying Funds may use futures, forwards, swaps and options, which are derivatives, either to hedge against investment risks, to obtain exposure to certain securities or groups of securities, to take short positions in certain securities, or otherwise to increase returns.
-Although the Fund seeks to provide diversification across major asset classes, the Fund invests a significant portion of its assets in a small number of issuers (i.e., one or more Underlying Funds).
+Although the Fund seeks to provide diversification across major asset classes, the Fund invests a significant portion of its assets in a small number of issuers (i.e., Underlying Funds).
 However, the Fund may invest directly in securities and derivatives in addition to investing in Underlying Funds.
 Further, most of the Underlying Funds in which the Fund invests are diversified.

-The Fund pursues its objective for growth of capital, but also income, with a less aggressive level of risk by investing considerably in Underlying Funds that invest in equity securities, such as common stocks of U.S. and international companies (including smaller companies), that the investment adviser believes offer opportunities for capital growth.
-It also invests to a lesser extent in Underlying Funds that invest in fixed-income securities, such as bonds (including mortgage-backed and asset-backed securities) in order to generate investment income.
-Consistent with this investment strategy, as of the date of this Prospectus, the Fund allocates approximately 46% of its net assets in U.S. stocks, approximately 24% in international stocks and approximately 30% in bonds.
+The Fund pursues its objective of maximum growth of capital with an aggressive level of risk by investing heavily in Underlying Funds that invest in equity securities, such as common stocks of U.S. and international companies (including smaller companies), that the investment adviser believes offer opportunities for capital growth.
+Consistent with this investment strategy, as of the date of this Prospectus, the Fund allocates approximately 58% of its net assets in U.S. stocks, approximately 32% in international stocks and approximately 10% in bonds.
 The investment adviser generally sells shares of Underlying Funds in order to meet target allocations or shareholder redemption activity.
-The Fund is designed for investors who want to emphasize capital growth over the long term, and who have a tolerance for possible short-term losses, but who also seek to reduce risk by including some investments offering investment income.
+The Fund is designed for aggressive investors who are comfortable with assuming the risks associated with investing in a high percentage of stocks, including international stocks.
+The Fund is also designed for investors who have long time horizons, who want to maximize long-term returns and who have a high tolerance for possible short-term losses.